Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Background

 For securing the main charging communication, the ISO 15118 standard uses Transport Layer Security.
-While TLS is a well-established communication protocol for securing and optionally authenticating sessions, it is not appropriately adapted to the requirements of charging communication by the ISO 15118 standard.
+While TLS is a well-established protocol for securing and authenticating sessions, the way ISO 15118 employs it leaves gaps that are critical enablers for the relay attack presented in this paper.

 TLS uses certificate-based authentication with a public key infrastructure for creating and signing certificates.
 On the web, where TLS is commonly used, this means there are a number of root certificate authorities.
 Website operators can acquire a certificate for their website from any of the commonly trusted certificate authorities.
 Web browsers usually bundle a large number of certificate authority root certificates and update them regularly.
 In the vehicle ecosystem, where storage space and internet connectivity are sparse, managing large certificate stores and especially updating them is significantly harder.
-As of today, there are multiple certificate authorities for charging communication; however, it is not clear to the public which OEMs ship their vehicles with trust for which authorities.
+As of today, there are multiple certificate authorities for charging communication; however, it is not clear to the public which OEMs ship their vehicles with trust for which authorities. \todo{[R13A] While it is true that "it is not clear to the public which OEMs ship their vehicles with trust for which authorities", in the sense that it is not standardized, there are some de facto standards in this field.} \todoanswer{Based on our experience most CPOs (in Europe) use Hubject as their root certificate authority.
+Maybe this is the de-facto standard you are referring to.
+In order to prove this "to the public", field tests would have to be carried out with various charging stations, which is out of scope for this paper (but we are working on it).}